Yorks0n/file2path/README.md

 2. From the dropdown menu, select "Addins" and then choose "Browse Addins...".
 3. Click on the "Keyboard Shortcuts", find `Paste Relative Filepath` and enter the desired shortcut, such as `Cmd + B` for macOS.
 4. Apply the setting.

-## Example

-Suppose your current working directory is set to `"~/projects/my_project/"`, and you have a file named `"data.csv"` located in the subdirectory `"data"`.
-Here's an example of how to use `file2path` to obtain the relative path:

-1. Select and copy the file  `"data.csv"` in Finder.
-2. Switch to RStudio.
-3. Press the preset shotcut ( `Cmd + B`  here) to paste the relative path.

-The result will be `"data/data.csv"`, which is the relative path of the file within the current working directory.

 ## Contributing